Power up! Robust Graph Convolutional Network via Graph Powering: Introduction

+Theorem~\ref{thm:spectral_gap} is the weighted analogue of Theorem 2 from~\cite{abbe2018graph}.
 Intuitively, the above theoretical result suggests that the variable power operator is able to \emph{``magnify'' benign signals} from the latent graph structure while \emph{``suppressing'' noises} due to random artefacts.
-This is expected to improve spectral methods in general, especially when the benigh signals tend to be overwhelmed by noises.
-Of course, real-world networks are more complex than SBM (albeit a good model).
-So for the rest of the paper, we will apply this insight to propose a robust graph learning paradigm in Section \ref{sec:regularize}, as well as a new GCN architecture in Section \ref{sec:vpn}.
-We also provide empirical evidence of the gain from this more favorable spectral behavior in Section \ref{sec:experiment}.
-We believe our work is one of the first attempts to robustify GCN.
-Since the search for potential robust convolutional operators opens up ample opportunities, we will conclude in Section \ref{sec:conclusion} with some future directions.
+This is expected to improve spectral methods in general, especially when the benign signals tend to be overwhelmed by noises.
+For the rest of the paper, we will apply this insight to propose a robust graph learning paradigm in Section \ref{sec:regularize}, as well as a new GCN architecture in Section \ref{sec:vpn}.
+We also provide empirical evidence of the gain from this theory in Section \ref{sec:experiment} and conclude in Section \ref{sec:conclusion}.